dfennell42/LCO-Workflow/Workflow_Guide.md

 ### Running Calculations:
 Once the set of structures has been created and all desired vacancy structures have been generated, the user executes the command `wf submit`.
 This command copies the Bash submission script to each directory, then submits each calculation to the scheduling queue.
 By default, the workflow will submit all structural optimization calculations.
 However, if the user wishes to only submit calculations for the vacancy or adsorption structures, the command can be executed with `--vac`/`-v` or `--add`/`-a`, respectively.

 To check if the calculations have completed properly, the user can execute `wf check`.
-Any errors returned are printed to the command line.
-In addition to VASP errors, the workflow will also check if the calculations are still running, were cancelled, or timed out.
+This will check OUTCAR for a number of errors, and will also check if the calculations are still running, were cancelled, or timed out.
+In order to check the SLURM output files, the files must follow the default SLURM naming convention of ***slurm-%j.out***, where %j is the job ID.

+The workflow's error handler is based on Custodian's VASP error handler, but the workflow's version is stripped down significantly.
+Any errors caught will be printed to the command line, along with the directory name and any changes made to INCAR.
+If the SLURM output file shows the calculation exited with an error code but the error is not in the specified list of VASP errors, it will indicate that the calculation exited with an unspecified error, and to check the output files for more information.

-The workflow will also fix certain errors.
-For cancelation, timeout, 'ZBRENT', or 'FEXCF' errors, the workflow will copy CONTCAR to POSCAR or for 'PRICELV' errors, the workflow will add 'ISYM = -1' to INCAR.
-It will then resubmit any fixed calculations.
-If you want to check calculations without submitting any calculations, execute the command with `--no-submit` or `-n`.
+Following the error check, the workflow will then resubmit any fixed calculations.
+If you want to check calculations without resubmitting, execute the command with `--no-submit` or `-n`.

 If no errors are found, the workflow will return "No errors found.
 All calculations complete.”